I discovered The Curly Girl Method, or CGM, almost a decade ago one summer, desperately trying to find ways to tone down

-Clarifying often will ensure healthy scalp, remove buildup and pollutants & make curly hair bouncy again!
+Clarifying will ensure a healthy scalp, remove buildup and pollutants & make your waves and curls bouncy again!

 Silicones are like plastic.
 When they’re in hair products, they coat your hair, smooth down the cuticle and drastically reduce frizz and make your hair softer and more manageable.

 BUT they also lead to build-up and, over time, make hair frizzier (!), and look limp and lifeless.
 You feel like you’ve ‘lost your curl.’

 To remove this build-up, you need to use a shampoo with sulphates.
-But in CG routines, those are not allowed!
-So you need to stop using any hair products with silicones.
+But in CGM, that’s not allowed!

 Are All Silicones Bad?

 Mineral Oils, Waxes & Parabens

 Mineral oil or Petrolatum weigh down your curls and are hard to remove without sulphates.

 Waxes are some of the most natural ingredients that have been used to style curly and kinky hair for centuries.
 Unfortunately, they also are nonhydrous, which means they won’t get washed out by simply water or co-washing.

 There is no ‘yes or no’ for parabens in CG but many people avoid them because they fear they can cause cancer.
 That is a personal call you need to take.

 Do I Follow the CG Method

 When I learned about this a couple of years ago in college, I couldn’t find many CG Friendly products.
-I just made sure I combed after applying conditioner and leave in conditioner on my hair instead of combing it dry.

-It’s only after I started earning that I could afford to shop online & experiment with products.
+It was only after I started earning that I could afford to shop online & experiment with products.
 Also, the blog exposed me to SO many curly hair products in India!